joebew42/joebew42.github.io/about.md

 - Legacy Code
 - Domain-Driven Design

-During my work experiences I had the chance to meet great people and challenging work environments that encouraged me to learn, practice, understand, and explore better ways of doing Software Development.

-I like to help people understand the underlying principles of Software Design and the practices that might be used to keep the process of writing software as much sustainable as possible.
+I like to help people practice, explore, and understand the principles of Software Design, along with other helpful practices to keep the process of writing software as much sustainable as possible.

-My current goal is to become better at Software Development, and share what I learn with others.
+When I am not writing code, I enjoy play video games :video_game:, read books :books:, walk :walking:, listen synthwave :musical_note:.

 > I do believe people comes before anything else.
 Successful teams, organizations and products are just symptoms of an healthy culture where people are given high Trust, Transparency, Autonomy, and Significance.
 The Motivation will follow.